Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [YamlDotNet](https://github.com/aaubry/YamlDotNet) - A .NET library for YAML.

 ## Testing
+* [Bogus](https://github.com/bchavez/Bogus) - A simple and sane fake data generator for C#.
+Based on and ported from the famed faker.js.
 * [GenFu](https://github.com/MisterJames/GenFu) - A library you can use to generate realistic test data.
 * [FluentAssertions](https://github.com/dennisdoomen/FluentAssertions) - A set of .NET extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style test.
 * [moq.netcore](https://github.com/aspnet/moq4/tree/netcore) - A most popular and friendly mocking framework for .NET.